manovignesh538/manovignesh538/README.md

 ## 💫 About Me:
 🔭 I’m currently working on AI-powered trading bots and ML projects
+🧪 Interned at University of Hyderabad on Wi-Fi-based human activity detection using ML.
-🌱 I’m currently learning Generative AI and React
+🌱 I’m currently learning Generative AI and MCP
-🤝 I’m looking to collaborate on applied ML, NLP, or finance-tech projects
+🤝 I’m looking to collaborate on applied ML, DL or NLP projects

 🌐 **Socials:**
 [LinkedIn](https://www.linkedin.com/in/mano-vignesh-096349275) • [GitHub](https://github.com/manovignesh538)